 Beer Brats on the Grill is Like Sunday in Wisconsin

-Grilled bratwurst sausages or brats, topped with onions that have been slowly braised in a good German beer and a slathered with spicy mustard, yum!
+Grilled brats, topped with onions that have been slowly braised in a good German beer and a slathered with spicy mustard, yum!
 That’s how I like to start the summer grilling season.
-Perfect for tailgating, parties or just a family get together and barbeque.
+Beer Brats are perfect for tailgating, parties or just a family get together and barbeque.

 Brats are a German sausage called Bratwursts, they have an amazing spice mixture including nutmeg, sage, ginger, and caraway seeds just to name a few.
 Brats are usually pork but can be made with a mixture of beef, veal, and other cuts of meats as well.